kisenon

 2. All branches are torn down.

-3. The pageserver tenant is unloaded and its data is queued for asynchronous compaction and eventual removal from object storage.
+3. The project's storage is unloaded and its data is queued for asynchronous compaction and eventual removal from object storage.

 The cascade is irreversible.
 There is no undelete, and the storage artefacts are not recoverable from the console after the cascade starts.
 Take a logical dump (pg_dump) before deleting if the data matters.